 They told me that the dubbing was really well done.
-They told me that that the show was perfectly done and that was a miracle, you know?
+They told me that that the show was perfectly done and that it was wonderwful, you know?
 What a strange thing.

 [Victoria]: Humberto couldn’t believe it because you have to understand something: dubbing has always been seen negatively in the field of acting.
 It’s like the ugly duckling.

 [Humberto]: Screen actors have always looked down on voice acting because that’s not acting.
 Acting is appearing in person.

 So I said, “What is this?”
 I mean, nothing had happened to me.
 I didn’t expect anything to happen.
 That was the first time I was given the rock-star treatment.

 [Victoria]: He says “the first time” because after that they started inviting Humberto and also the other voices from The Simpsons to more events.
 They went to comic conventions.
 They signed autographs.
 You saw them on TV.

 (SOUNDBITE FROM ARCHIVE)

 [Presentor]: I think they’re placed very well, but in a certain way, not physically.
 We’re here with Marina Huerta and Humberto Vélez.